HopeCollegeSuperresolutionMicroscope/FiducialLiveTracking_MavenFriendly/README.md

       -Additionally, There is a TODO to compile the source and javadoc files as well and provide them in the 3rdpartylib folder as well.
 This has not been done.

-      RUNNING AND DEBUGGING THE PLUGIN THROUGH CURRENT MICRO-MANAGER INSTALLATION
+       BUILD OPTIONS

       - The file UserSystem.properties in the project directory is meant to be set for use with your local installation of micromanager:

+            [For Testing as Micro-manager Plugin]
             MMRunEnvironmentDir: The path of the directory for Micro-Manager.
 Typically (C:\\Program Files\\Micro-Manager-1.4)

             [For Testing as ImageJ Plugin]
             IJRunEnvironmentDir: The Directory for a non-Micro-Manager installation of ImageJ
-            IJApp: The Application to run after copying the plugin to above ImageJ (ImageJ-win64.exe for Fiji-win64)
+            IJApp: The name of the ImageJ jar source (this will be located in IJRunEnvironmentDir/jar) and of the format ij-*.jar

             debug.address:  Port Address on which to listen for the remote debugger.
 Whatever it's set to should be the address the debugger is attached to after running debug.

+      RUNNING AND DEBUGGING THE PLUGIN THROUGH CURRENT MICRO-MANAGER INSTALLATION

-      - Three Build Profiles Exist for this project:
+      - Two Build Profiles Exist for this purpose:

-            debug-attach-remote: Compiles and Builds your current code into the micro-manager installation and waits for a remote debugger to attached.
+            MM-debug-attach-remote: Compiles and Builds the current code into the target directory and the micro-manager installation and waits for a remote debugger to attached.

-            run:  Compiles and Builds your current code into micro-manager installation and starts it.
+            MM-run-plugin:  Compiles and Builds your current code into into the target directory and the micro-manager installation and starts it.

+      RUNNING AND DEBUGGING THE PLUGIN THROUGH CURRENT IMAGEJ INSTALLATION

+      - Two Build Profiles Exist for this purpose:

-            run-imagej-plugin: Compiles and Builds your current code into an installation of ImageJ (assuming executables like Fiji)
+            ImageJ-run-plugin: Compiles and Builds the Micromanager code and a ImageJ plugin variant into the target directorys and the ImageJ variant into the specified installation of ImageJ and starts it.

+      EXAMPLES OF SETTING BUILD PROFILES FOR TESTING

       - If in Netbeans, right click project->properties.
 Select the Actions Tab and select debug and run.
         In each action tab set